-MedModel was specifically designed to be simple to use and tailorable to the needs of healthcare managers, engineers and clinicians.
-As such, it provides a basis for the comprehensive evaluation of large, complex problems which are representative of healthcare systems in general.
+In response to the expressed needs of MedModel users, PROMODEL Corporation has made improvements in its MedModel healthcare simulation software.
+Beginning with its inception in 1993, MedModel was specifically designed to be simple to use and tailorable to the needs of healthcare managers, engineers and As such, it provides a basis for the clinicians. comprehensive evaluation of large, complex problems which are representative of healthcare systems in general.
 This paper serves as a preliminary examination of some of MedModel's comprehensive features and capabilities.
 Independent arrivals and scheduled appointments as well as new statements and functions have been carefully designed to solve unique hospital and healthcare specific simulation problems.